 But put on your ‘consumer hat’ for a moment.

 As a consumer, with more options and better options today — just how loyal are you really to a brand?
-Well, you still might be but as you’ll soon find out — most consumers today simply aren’t loyal.
+Well, you still might be but as you’ll soon find out — according to our most recent Customer Service Relevance Report, most consumers identify themselves as less brand loyal.
+So poor customer service, especially when its post-purchase, is just another reason for consumers to move on.

 Customer Loyalty Comes Falling Down